 Networking is one of the demons job seekers dread, avoid, and start too late.
 But if you keep these five networking tips in mind, you’ll find there are opportunities to network, the right way, everywhere.

-The truth is when you network you aren’t looking for a job.
+The truth is when you network you aren’t asking for a job.
 You’re seeking information.
-And let’s agree to stop calling that one-on-one meeting an informational interview.
+And let’s agree to stop calling these one-on-one meetings an informational interview.
 It isn’t an interview at all.

 It’s a conversation.
 It’s a meeting.